python-rope/ropemacs/README.txt

   (define-key ropemacs-local-keymap "\C-cg" 'rope-goto-definition)

-Rope itself comes with a few shortcuts.
+Ropemacs itself comes with a few shortcuts.
 These shortcuts will be used only when ropemacs-enable-shortcuts is non-nil.

 ================  ============================
 Key               Command